chapter-three/php-gozer/README.md

 #### Views
 The Twig templating engine is included with this framework by default via composer and available in controllers (that extend CoreController) via `$this->twig`.
-Template are stored in app/views by default.
+Template files are stored in app/views by default.

 #### API / Webservices
 API or webservice controllers should extend the CoreAPI class.
 If you want to use OAuth2, execute create_oauth_tables.sql on your database to add the required tables.